BIA3IA/Software-Engineering-2/IT/CODE/BACKEND/notes.md

 - Use async/await for all asynchronous operations to ensure non-blocking behavior
 - Use environment variables for sensitive data and configuration settings
 - Indexing database fields at the end of the development phase for performance optimization, once we have all the queries defined
-- TODO: Add a correct error handling middleware
+- Custom error handling middleware implemented in order to catch and respond to errors consistently across the application
-- TODO: Add a middleware to validate request bodies using express-validator or joi
+- Logging middleware using Pino for low overhead and high performance logging, accompanied also by a custom http logger
 - TODO: Perform unit and integration testing using Jest